 - Sprinkle with edible glitter if desired.

-Slice and serve the cake with a lovely cup of tea or coffee, ooh and guests.
-I always think cake should be shared!
+Slice and serve the cake with a lovely cup of tea or coffee and of course, guests.
+Since all food tastes infinitely better when shared!

-If you have enjoyed this Glazed Orange Bundt Cake then you may like these other fruity bakes:
+If you have enjoyed this recipe for my Glazed Orange Bundt Cake you may like these other fruity bakes: